holypeachy/holypeachy/README.md

 ---
 #### ⚠️ Disclaimer
-HolyPeach is a relatively common name if looked up.
+holypeach is a relatively common name if looked up.
 I do not have any social media accounts by this name, so any accounts that appear under this name are not mine.